• Skip to primary navigation

 Web CEO SEO Tools

 It is a very crucial section and needs prioritizing of content and images.
-You must use this space diligently by drawing the visitor’s attention and ensuring that they stay longer and then browse to the next page.
+You must use this space diligently by drawing the visitor’s attention and ensuring they stay longer and browse to the next page.

 The simple approach includes header and subheader text, brand name, brand logo, and CTA button.
 Minimize the use of animation on the landing page as it slows the page speed.